isc-projects/kea/doc/sphinx/arm/install.rst

 -  googletest (version 1.8 or later) is required when using the --with-gtest configuration option to build the unit tests.

--  The documentation generation tools elinks, docbook-xsl, libxslt, and Doxygen, if using the --enable-generate-docs configuration option to create the documentation.
+-  The documentation generation tools `Sphinx <https://www.sphinx-doc.org/>`_, texlive with its extensions and Doxygen, if using the --enable-generate-docs configuration option to create the documentation.

 Visit ISC's Knowledgebase at https://kb.isc.org/docs/installing-kea for system-specific installation tips.